-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
+Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
 The Company is sponsored by GIP through GIP's portfolio company, CEG.

 The Company's environmentally-sound asset portfolio includes over 5,875 MW of wind, solar and natural gas-fired power generation facilities, as well as district energy systems.
+Through this diversified and contracted portfolio, the Company endeavors to provide its investors with stable and growing dividend income.
 Nearly all of these assets sell substantially all of their output pursuant to long-term offtake agreements with creditworthy counterparties.
 The weighted average remaining contract duration of these offtake agreements was approximately 13 years as of December 31, 2019 based on CAFD.
 The Company also owns thermal infrastructure assets with an aggregate steam and chilled water capacity of 1,530 net MWt and electric generation capacity of 139 net MW.
 These thermal infrastructure assets provide steam, hot and/or chilled water, and, in some instances, electricity to commercial businesses, universities, hospitals and governmental units in multiple locations, principally through long-term contracts or pursuant to rates regulated by state utility commissions.